php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 1. Pick a single _namespace prefix_ for the classes to be autoloaded.

-2. Pick one or more _resource bases_ for the file locations.
+2. Pick one or more _base paths_ for the file locations.

 3. Remove the _namespace prefix_ from the _autoloadable class name_.

-4. The remaining _namespace parts_ become subdirectories under one of the _resource bases_.
+4. The remaining _namespace parts_ become subdirectories under one of the _base paths_.

 5. The remaining _class part_ becomes the file name and is suffixed with `.php`.